LewisCM14/allotment/docs/docs/implementation.md

         - A hook for logging out users on the frontend should also be implemented at this point as it offers the ability to manually test the registration flow and authentication state of the UI.

 1. **User Password Reset Interface**
-    - As the skeleton of the application offers little in terms of user functionality a password reset method should be implemented in order to prepare for the likely event of returning users once the app becomes feature rich.
+    - As the skeleton of the application offers little in terms of user functionality a password reset method is to be implemented in order to prepare for the likely event of returning users once the app becomes feature rich.

-        !!! info
+        !!! note "Please Note"
-            Gmail SMTP will be sufficient to handle the email confirmation and password reset flows in the products infancy but as the application scales solutions like SendGrid or Postmark will need to be explored.
+            Gmail SMTP is sufficient to handle the email confirmation and password reset flows in the products infancy but as the application scales solutions like SendGrid or Postmark will need to be explored.

-1. **Containerization**
-    - Both the front & backend are to be containerized using Docker.
-With a `docker-compose.yml` configured for local development.

-1. **CI**
-    - GitHub actions are to be setup in order to automate builds.

-1. **Deployment**
-    - The application is to be deployed to Fly.io

-1. **CD**
+1. **CI/CD**
-    - GitHub actions are to be setup in order to automate deployments
+    - GitHub actions are to be setup in order to automate builds and release pipelines to production.
+These pipelines are to ensure Docker containers, that have passed all required validations, are registered on GitHub and then deployed to a hosting provider that offers managed PostgreSQL solutions.

+        !!! note "Please Note"
+            The current hosting provider is Render.

 ---